-The following table shows our progress in 2019/20 against key performance indicators outlined in Appendix 2, page 28, of our Statement of Corporate Intent 2019-2024.
+The following table shows our progress in 2020/21 against key performance indicators outlined in Appendix 2, page 20, of our Statement of Corporate Intent 2020-2025.
 These indicators are reported to MBIE.
-More information about our Collections and Databases is on pages 14-15 of Part 1.
+More information about our Collections and Databases can be found in Part 1.